nitinparasa/LSRE-Nitin-Parasa/Seminars/seminarnotes.md

 2. Preparation phase: This phase involves activities like prioritizing the teams, selecting them and then determining a time schedule.
 Then a roadmap is created.
 3. Finalization phase: In this pahse the developed roadmap is validated.
 Then communication takes place both internally and externally i.e within the organization and with the customer.
 4. Follow-Up phase: Here the roadmap is periodically reviewed and updates are made.

+Summaries:

+Paper 1: This article stresses on mitigating the challenges related to making different requirements comparable in the development organizations.
+The authors propose a model named as Requirements Abstraction Model (RAM) with four abstraction levels as a response to the industrial needs.
+Requirements can be placed on different levels supporting abstraction and breakdown of requirements.